kristinaleilani/kristinaleilani.github.io/_pages/DEI.md

 ---
 title: Diversity, equity, and inclusion
-subtitle: Committees and working groups
-description: My personal experiences as a racial and gender minority in STEM has grounded my empathy toward other historically-marginalized scientists.
+subtitle: My personal experiences as a racial and gender minority in STEM has grounded my empathy toward other historically-marginalized scientists.
 I am committed to combating inequality and prejudice in STEM and supporting underrepresented minorities through mentoring, networking, and activism.
+description:
 featured_image: /images/ICRS22.jpeg
 ---

+### Committees and working groups

 ![](/images/ICRS22.jpeg)